mantidproject/mantid/docs/source/interfaces/ISIS_Reflectometry.rst

   on ``TOF_13463`` and ``TOF_13464``.
 The X axis is wavelength in Å.

 IvsQ_13460
-  This is the output workspace of :ref:`ReflectometryReductionOne <algm-ReflectometryReductionOne>`.
+  This is the output workspace of :ref:`ReflectometryReductionOneAuto <algm-ReflectometryReductionOneAuto>`.
 The X axis is momentum transfer in Å\ :sup:`-1`\ .

 IvsLam_13460
-  This is the wavelength output workspace of :ref:`ReflectometryReductionOne <algm-ReflectometryReductionOne>`.
+  This is the wavelength output workspace of :ref:`ReflectometryReductionOneAuto <algm-ReflectometryReductionOneAuto>`.
   The X axis is wavelength in Å.

 IvsQ_13460_13462
-  This workspace is the result of stitching ``IvsQ_13460`` and ``IvsQ_13462`` together using :ref:`Stitch1D <algm-Stitch1D>`.
+  This workspace is the result of stitching ``IvsQ_13460`` and ``IvsQ_13462`` together using :ref:`Stitch1DMany <algm-Stitch1DMany>`.
 The X axis is momentum transfer in Å\ :sup:`-1`\ .

 Layout
 ------